mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 There's no need to know about object orientation, scopes and function arguments at this point.
 No householding or book-keeping.
-Yes, it's an interpreted language but that's not a deal breaker for beginners.
+Yes, it's an interpreted language, but that's not a deal breaker for beginners.

-If you aren't convinced yet, printing and formatting text output in *Java* is relatively easy for an advanced programmer but the really ugly stuff begins with file input:
+If you aren't convinced yet, printing and formatting text output in *Java* is relatively easy for an advanced programmer but the gruesome stuff begins with file input:

 ```java